 - Courses must be password protected

 - Only students enrolled in a course may have access to its course page

 - Copyright permissions are granted for one semester only.
 Readings posted to the Blackboard Content System are removed at the end of each semester.
 To post the same readings in a future semester, you must request them again.

 - You may not keep readings after the end of a semester to post again as course reserves.
 Only the Library may post readings.

-- Materials for which the copyright holder denies permission for a copy cannot be used and will be removed from the Blackboard Content System.
+- Readings for which the copyright holder denies permission cannot be used and will be removed from the Blackboard Content System.

 - Documents must include the copyright notice as described in item #1 of the PDFs and Photocopies section.

 Note: The Library has the final decision on copyright compliance issues.